South Holland and The Deepings: 1997–2010

+Current

-2010–present: The District of South Holland, with the District of South Kesteven wards of Deeping St James, and Market & West Deeping.
+The District of South Holland, with the District of South Kesteven wards of Deeping St James, and Market & West Deeping.

 In minor boundary changes that were put in place for the 2010 general election, parts of the two civil parishes of Baston and Langtoft, forming much of the Truesdale ward, were moved to the neighbouring constituency of Grantham and Stamford.
 This made Deeping St James, Market Deeping and West Deeping the only South Kesteven civil parishes to stay in the constituency, the remainder comprising South Holland District.

-The 2023 Periodic Review of Westminster constituencies left the boundaries unchanged.
+The 2023 review of Westminster constituencies left the boundaries unchanged.

 History

 The last non-Conservative member for the predecessor main seat was Sir Herbert Butcher (served 1937–1966) who for much of that time was in the National Liberal Party set up in 1931.

 The member from 1966 until 1997 was Richard Body for the main contributor seat (in later years as MP, knighted), who had previously been an MP during the Eden government and the start of the Macmillan government for Billericay, and later wrote assertive books on agriculture and on the Common Agricultural Policy.

 In the 2017 general election, the seat returned the highest vote share for the Conservatives nationally at 69.9%.
 In the 2019 general election, it was an extremely safe Conservative seat.
 It had the largest percentage majority, third-largest absolute majority, and third-largest Conservative vote share of any seat held by the party; nationally the seat had the eleventh-largest percentage majority of any constituency.